JulyIghor/Parall/README.md

 **Parall** lets you create separate app shortcuts that launch new, independent instances of your existing macOS apps - all without modifying system files or the original app.

+Parall is the first macOS app of its kind to do this properly and natively.

 Each shortcut is a self-contained `.app` bundle that appears as a separate icon in your Dock.
 You can use Parall to run multiple copies of browsers, productivity apps, or any other app - with unique settings, arguments, or profiles.